algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-05-22

+* Improved the OneShot plugin example.

 # 2018-05-20

 A number of small - but important - fixes for the ErgoDox port.